Parts of a Car

-Axle – This is part of the drive train system, connecting the transmission or trans-axle to the wheels, transferring the mechanical power of the engine to the wheels and enabling motion.
+Axle – This is part of the drive train system, connecting the transmission or trans-axle to the wheels, transferring the mechanical power of the engine to the wheels, and enabling motion.

 Axle nut – A nut, threaded on the inside, that is used to secure the outside end of the axle to the wheel.

-Axle seal – This seal prevents the trans-axle (in a front wheel drive vehicle), or the differential (in a rear wheel drive vehicle) from leaking.
+Axle seal – This seal prevents the trans-axle (in a front-wheel-drive vehicle), or the differential (in a rear-wheel-drive vehicle) from leaking.

-Ball joints – A component of the steering system, this part is made of a steel ball socket with threaded shaft that is attached to the steering knuckle at one end and the control arm at the other end.
+Ball joints – A component of the steering system, this part is made of a steel ball socket with a threaded shaft that is attached to the steering knuckle at one end and the control arm at the other end.
 In this manner, the ball joints give a solid basis to the steering system.

 Brake caliper – A mechanical component of the braking system, the caliper receives pressure from brake fluid, causing its hydraulic piston to push on the brake pad, which then makes contact with the brake rotor and slows/stops the vehicle.

 Brake dust shields – A thin circular piece between the wheel and the braking system that prevents brake dust from escaping onto the wheels.

 Brake hose – Disc brakes: this hose is the connection between the calipers and the steel brake supply line.
 Drum brakes: this hose is the connection between the wheel cylinder and the steel brake supply line.